-- (a.1) in the case of a registered firm that holds the client's assets, or directs or arranges which custodian will hold the client's assets, disclosure of the location where, and a general description of the manner in which, the client's assets are held, and a description of the risks and benefits to the client arising from the assets being held at that location and in that manner; - (a.2) in the case of a registered firm that has access to the client's assets - (i) disclosure of the location where, and a general description of the manner in which, the client's assets are held, and a description of the risks and benefits to the client arising from the assets being held in that location and in that manner, and - (ii) a description of the manner in which the client's assets are accessible by the registered firm, and a description of the risks and benefits to the client arising from having access to the assets in that manner: - A registered firm must deliver the information in subsection (1), if applicable, and subsection (2) to the client in writing, except that the information in paragraph (2)(b) may be provided orally or in writing, before the firm first - (a) purchases or sells a security for the client, or - (b) advises the client to purchase, sell or hold a security.
+- (b) the issuer of the security is a related issuer of the registered firm; - (c) the registered firm or an affiliate of the registered firm is the investment fund manager or portfolio manager of the issuer of the security. - (1) A registered firm must deliver to a client all information that a reasonable investor would consider important about the client's relationship with the registrant. - (2) Without limiting subsection (1), the information delivered to a client under that subsection must include the following: - (a) a description of the nature or type of the client's account; - (a.1) in the case of a registered firm that holds the client's assets, or directs or arranges which custodian will hold the client's assets, disclosure of the location where, and a general description of the manner in which, the client's assets are held, and a description of the risks and benefits to the client arising from the assets being held at that location and in that manner: - (a.2) in the case of a registered firm that has access to the client's assets - (i) disclosure of the location where, and a general description of the manner in which, the client's assets are held, and a description of the risks and benefits to the client arising from the assets being held in that location and in that manner, and - (ii) a description of the manner in which the client's assets are accessible by the registered firm, and a description of the risks and benefits to the client arising from having access to the assets in that manner; - (b) a general description of the products and services the registered firm offers to the client, including - (i) whether the firm will primarily or exclusively provide proprietary products to the client; - (ii) whether there are any other restrictions on the products or services the registrant will provide to the client; - (c) a general description of the types of risks that a client should consider when making an investment decision: - a description of the risks to a client of using borrowed money to finance a purchase of a security; - (e) a description of the conflicts of interest that the registered firm is required to disclose to a client under securities legislation; - (f) disclosure of the operating charges the client might be required to pay related to the client's account; - (g) a general description of the types of transaction charges the client might be required to pay; - (h) a general description of any third-party compensation that may be paid to the registered firm by any other party in relation to the different types of products that athe client may purchase through the registered firm; - a description of the content and frequency of reporting for each account or portfolio of a client; - (j) disclosure of the firm's obligations if a client has a complaint contemplated under section 13.16 [dispute resolution service] and the steps that the client must take in order for an independent dispute resolution or mediation service to be made available to the client at the firm's expense;

-- (4) If there is a significant change in respect of the information delivered to a client under subsections (1) or (2), the registered firm must take reasonable steps to notify the client of the change in a timely manner and, if possible, before the firm next - (a) purchases or sells a security for the client; or - (b) advises the client to purchase, sell or hold a security.